 Basic Terms of a Lease

-Both the landlord and the tenant should thoroughly read through a lease agreement so both parties understand their rights and responsibilities before signing the document.
+Both the landlord and the renter should thoroughly read through a lease agreement so both parties understand their rights and responsibilities before signing the document.
 Some of the basic terms that should be included in a lease agreement include the following:

 - Who is responsible for utility payments